October 20th 2009

 There are rules and skills about making each of those things work – you have to do them right, but if you do, they gain power over time.
 If you do them wrong, you’ll beat against a wall and never make headway.

 We’ve worked with hundreds of people in direct sales, MLM, network marketing, etc. This is the method that works to promote online with this kind of business.
-The ones who get this working are the ones who can eventually break out of the “I have to contact go find every person individually in order to make every sale”.
+The ones who get this working are the ones who can eventually break out of the “I have to contact every prospect individually in order to make every sale”.
 If you want people to eventually come to YOU, you need to have some permanent, search engine indexable presences out there working for you.

 If you can WRITE competently, you have a tremendous asset.
 If you use it creatively, and maybe differently than you have thought, you can bring people in to teach them, and they’ll learn to trust you.
 But you can’t always do it in the way you first think about doing it.
 If you can’t write well, then you will need to hire more services, and investigate methods of networking which depend upon it less.